 We often know quite a lot about the nodes and edges in our graphs.
 By conveying this information visually, the graph will be easier to explore.
-For instance, we may know that gene A phosphorylates gene B, that A is a kinase and B a transcription factor, and that their mRNA expression (compared to a control) is a log fold change, base 2, of 1.8 and 3.2 respectively.
-One of the core features of Cytoscape, the 'vizmapper', allows you to specify how data values (e.g., 'kinase', 'transcription factor'; expression ratios) should control the visual attributes of the graph (for instance, node shape.
+For instance, we may know that protein A phosphorylates protein B, that A is a kinase and B a transcription factor, and that their mRNA expression (compared to a control) is a log fold change, base 2, of 1.8 and 3.2 respectively.
+One of the core features of Cytoscape, the 'vizmapper', allows you to specify how data values (e.g., 'kinase', 'transcription factor'; expression ratios) should control the visual attributes of the graph (node shape, node color or size).
 Here is a simple example.
-(Note: edge attributes work just like node attributes, both in assigning them, and in using them to control visual attributes of the graph.
-In this exercise, however, and to keep things simple, only node attributes are discussed.
+(Note: edge attributes behave just like node attributes.
+They can be assigned, communicated along with their graph to R, and used to control visual attributes of the graph.
+In the current exercise, however, to keep things simple, only node attributes are discussed.
 Edges and edge attributes are discussed below.)